Cybersecurity services

 Get your cybersecurity plan in place, and then continually improve it.

-Visit the contact form and send a message.
+Click the graphic or text to visit the contact form and send a message.

 About John

 John Bandler has unique expertise that spans law, technology, business, cybersecurity, investigation of cybercrime, writing, training, and speaking.
 He is licensed to practice law in NY, CT, and DC, and holds many certifications in cybersecurity, technology, and more.
-He is the author of two books and many articles, teaches at the law school, graduate, and undergraduate levels, and is an accomplished speaker.
-Previously John served the public as a prosecutor (where he investigated and prosecuted cybercrime among other offenses), state trooper, and military officer.
+He is the author of four books and many articles, teaches at the law school, graduate, and undergraduate levels, and is an accomplished speaker.
+Previously John served the public as a prosecutor (where he investigated and prosecuted cybercrime among other offenses), state trooper, and army officer.

 Additional information